 Assessment HSC course only.

 External Assessment Weighting Internal Assessment Weighting A three hour written examination 100 Knowledge and understanding of course content 60 Inquiry and research 20 Communication of Legal Studies information, issued and ideas in appropriate forms 20 100 100

-Course: Mathematics Standard 2 units Year 11 and Year 12 Board Developed Course Prerequisites: the assumption that students have studied the s 7 - 10 Syllabus, specifically the content and ost substrands of the Stage 5.2 course.
-Year 12: Standard 1 and Standard tudy either the Standard 1 course (Category B) or the Standard 2 course (Category A).
-Course Description: ad to bala students improve their , numerous by building their confidence and r numeracy by building their confidence and ents the opportunity to prepare for postschool options of employment or ents the opportunity to prepare for post- - o extend their mathematical skills beyond ematics that the study of calculus would - a wide range of educational and employment aspirations, including continuing t Content: their studies at a tertiary level. h tha appartunity to dayalap thai r knowledge, understanding and skills in • ting to their present and future needs, and • nd systematic manner.
-The Mathematics ng the Mathematics Standard Syllabus.
-Year 11 Standard Year 12 Standard 1: Year 12 Standard 2: (ALL students): Algebra: Algebra: Algebra: - Types of Relationships - Types of Relationships - Formulae and Equations Measurement: Measurement: - Linear Relationships - Right-angled Triangles - Non-right-angled Triangles Measurement: - Rates - Rates and Ratios - Applications of - Scale Drawings Financial Mathematics: Measurement Financial Mathematics: - Investment and Loans - Working with Time - Investment - Annuities Financial Mathematics: - Depreciation and Loans Statistical Analysis: - Money Matters Statistical Analysis: - Bivariate Data Analysis Statistical Analysis: - Further Statistical - The Normal Distribution - Data Analysis Analysis Networks: - Relative Frequency and Networks: - Network Concepts Probability - Networks and Paths - Critical Path Analysis External HSC Examination School-based Assessment Year 12 Mathematics Standard 1 (Category B) Year 11 Mathematics Standard Students studying Mathematics S tandard 1 may elect to undertake the optional HSC exam ination.
-This exam will be Three Assessment tasks which includes ONE different to the Year 12 Mathema itics Standard 2 exam.
-Should a assignment or investigation style task and student seek an Australian Tertiar ry Admission Rank (ATAR), the the yearly examination. examination mark may be used by y the Universities Admissions Centre (UAC) to contribute to the Year 12 Mathematics Standard Year 12 Mathematics Standard 2 All students studying the Mathem natics Standard 2 course will sit Four Assessment tasks which includes ONE for the HSC examination. assignment or investigation style task and The examination will consist of a the Trial HSC examination.
-The time allowed is 2 hours and 3 will be provided.
-Section I (15 mar questions, Section II (85 marks) questions may contain parts, with 35 to 40 items and at least two ite ems will be worth 4 or 5 marks.
-1
+Course: Mathematics Standard 2 units Year 11 and Year 12 Board Developed Course Prerequisites: - 11 course has been developed on the e assumption that students have studied the - 7 - 10 Syllabus, specifically the content and t substrands of the Stage 5.2 course.
+Year 12: Standard 1 and Standard - In Year 12, students can elect to s tudy either the Standard 1 course (C Category B) or the Standard 2 course (Category A).
+Course Description: Mathematics Standard 1 is design ed to help students improve their n umeracy by building their confidence and success in making mathematics m neaningful.
+This course offers studen its the opportunity to prepare for postschool options of employment or further training.
+Mathematics Standard 2 is design ned for those students who want to o extend their mathematical skills beyond natics that the study of calculus would wide range of educational and employment aspirations, including continuing 0 Content: • This course provides students wit h the opportunity to develop their k nowledge, understanding and skills in • ng to their present and future needs, and improve their understanding of h ow to communicate in a concise and systematic manner.
+The Mathematics Standard Year 11 course is a com mon course for all students studying the Mathematics Standard Syllabus.
+Year 11 Standard Year 12 Standard 1: Year 12 Standard 2: (ALL students): Algebra: Algebra: Algebra: Types of Relationships Types of Relationships - Formulae and Equations Measurement: Measurement: Linear Relationships Right-angled Triangles Non-right-angled Triangles Measurement: - Rates Rates and Ratios Applications of Scale Drawings Financial Mathematics: Measurement Financial Mathematics: Investment and Loans Working with Time - Investment - Annuities Financial Mathematics: Depreciation and Loans Statistical Analysis: Money Matters Statistical Analysis: - Bivariate Data Analysis Statistical Analysis: - Further Statistical - The Normal Distribution - Data Analysis Analysis Networks: Relative Frequency and Networks: - Network Concepts Probability Networks and Paths - Critical Path Analysis External HSC Examination School-based Assessment Year 12 Mathematics Standard 1 (Category B) Year 11 Mathematics Standard tandard 1 may elect to undertake the optional HSC examination.
+Th Three Assessment tasks which includes Year 12 Mathematics Standard 2 ONE assignment or investigation style Australian Tertiary Admission Rar task and the yearly examination. may be used by the Universities A contribute to the calculation of th Year 12 Mathematics Standard Year 12 Mathematics Standard 2 All students studying the Mathem Four Assessment tasks which includes the HSC examination.
+ONE assignment or investigation style The examination will consist of a task and the Trial HSC examination.
+The time allowed is 2 hours and 3 be provided.
+Section I (15 marks) questions, Section II (85 marks) q to 40 items and at least two items to 40 items and at least two items s will be worth 4 or 5 marks.